shepherdjerred/discord-plays-pokemon/docs/docs/index.md

 - Install all required Nvidia software

 !!! note
     You must use an EC2 instance with x86\*64 CPU, and a Nvidia GPU.
-It will not work on arm64 or AMD GPU instances.
+It will not work on arm64 instances.
 You can try running this on AWS _without_ a GPU, but it will be extremely slow.
+Other GPUs such as Intel and AMD may work, but this is not a tested configuration.

 ## Usage without Docker